7th August 2017

 If you, or someone you know, are affected by the issues raised in this film the following organisations offer help and support:

-Samaritans is available 24 hours a day for anyone struggling to cope and provide a safe place to talk where calls are completely confidential.
+Samaritans is available 24 hours a day for anyone struggling to cope and provide a safe place to talk where calls are free and completely confidential.

 Phone: 116 123